AdobeDocs/campaign-classic.en/help/workflow/using/recurring-delivery.md

 The configuration process for this activity is similar to that of creating a delivery template in terms of the options available.
 For more on this, refer to this [section](../../delivery/using/about-templates.md).

+>[!CAUTION]
+>
+>Recurring deliveries do not support sending proofs including [target data](../../workflow/using/data-life-cycle.md#target-data) personalization elements.

 For an example of this activity being used, refer to this [section](sending-a-birthday-email.md#creating-a-recurring-delivery-in-a-targeting-workflow).

 ## How to set up recurring delivery {#set-up-recurring-delivery}

 A **recurring delivery** will create a new delivery instance each time it executes.
-For example, if the workflow is scheduled to run once a week, that would result in 52 Deliveries after one year.
+For example, if the workflow is scheduled to run once a week, that would result in 52 deliveries after one year.
 This also means that the broad log and tracking logs will be separated by each delivery instance.

 ![Recurring Delivery](assets/delivery_recurring.jpg)